An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Stochastic Blockmodels

 \subsection{Generalizations of Blockmodels}

-The standard stochastic blockmodel permits heterogeneous nodal connectivity across different blocks (communities) but simultaneously imposes stochastic equivalence on all nodes belonging to the same block.
-In other words, vertices in a SBM graph can be viewed as each possessing a single, latent attribute that governs edge formation.
-A more flexible and arguably realistic modeling approach would allow vertices to possess shared characteristics, to various extents, from amongst a common set of possible characteristics.
+The stochastic blockmodel per \cref{def:SBM_hollow} permits heterogeneous nodal connectivity across different blocks (communities) but simultaneously imposes stochastic equivalence on all nodes belonging to the same block.
+In other words, vertices in a SBM graph can be viewed as each possessing a latent attribute that governs edge formation.
+A more flexible and arguably realistic modeling approach would allow vertices to possess shared characteristics, to various extents, from among a common set of possible characteristics.
 Enter the \emph{mixed-membership stochastic blockmodel} (MMSBM) \citep{airoldi_mixed_2008}.